Narlai

 Narlai is a village in Desuri tehsil of Pali district in Rajasthan state in India.
-According to the 2001 Census of India, Narlai has a population of 6,190, where male are 2,968 and female are 3,222.
+According to the 2001 Census of India, Narlai has a population of 6,190: 2,968 men and 3,222 women.

 In old times, Narlai had over 100 temples.
 Currently, there are 22 beautifully carved temples which are open to visitors.
-Narlai has a granite monolith hill, known as Jaikal Hill, which offers good view of the Godwar area after climb of over 700 steps.
-There is a Shiva temple in cave in this hill, the cave is few hundred meter long.
+Narlai has a granite monolith hill, known as Jaikal Hill, which offers a lovely view of the Godwar area after a climb of over 700 steps.
+The hill includes a few hundred meter long cave, which contains a Shiva temple.

-Rawla Narlai, is a 17th century palace in Narlai, now converted to a heritage hotel.
+Rawla Narlai, is a 17th-century palace in Narlai, now converted to a heritage hotel.

 History

 Narlai is identified with the place called Nāḍūlaḍāgikā mentioned in two Chāhamāna-era inscriptions, one from 1138 and the other from 1145.
-These seem to indicate that Narlai functioned as some sort of commercial centre during that period, and mention some sort of fee being levied on bulls laden with merchants' goods.
+This indicates that Narlai functioned as a commercial centre during that period, and there is mention of some sort of fee being levied on bulls laden with merchants' goods.
 During this period, Narlai was part of a cluster of trade centres under Chāhamāna rule in what is now south-central Rajasthan.
 The others known from contemporary sources were Nadol, Dhalopa, Sevadi, and Badari.

-On 15 June 1680, Tahawwur Khan, the general of Aurangzeb, was defeated here by the combined force of Rathores and Sisodia Rajputs.
+On 15 June 1680, Tahawwur Khan, Aurangzeb's general, was defeated here by the combined force of Rathores and Sisodia Rajputs.